wp-plugins/simple-download-monitor/readme.txt

 For screenshots please visit the [download monitor plugin page](http://www.tipsandtricks-hq.com/simple-wordpress-download-monitor-plugin)

 == Changelog ==

+= 3.0 =
+* Added an option to specify a download count offset for each download.
+This will allow you to set a starting download count for each item.
+* Added a new parameter in the shortcode to allow customization of the button text.
+You can now customize the "Download Now" button text to anything you want from the shortcode.
+* Added a new parameter in the shortcode to allow opening the download in a new window or tab.

 = 2.9 =
 * Added visitor Country to database table; allowing tracking of each download visitors Country.